 The Chorale has grown steadily from its inception in 1949 as the “Desert Singing Guild.”
 Sam Goddard, Jr., later governor of Arizona, was the first president.
 Three years later the name was changed to Tucson Civic Chorus.
 In 1984, the name was again changed to Tucson Masterworks Chorale in order to better reflect the superior quality of the chorus and the music, and the group’s increasing importance to Tucson’s cultural climate.

-The membership of the Chorale is currently around 100 singers.
+The membership of the Chorale is currently around 80 singers.
 The singers come from various walks of life, but hold a love of singing together in common.
-They sing for “the love of it,” and the importance of the Chorale is reflected by the tenure of its members—some have been with the group for 30 years.
+They sing for “the love of it,” and the importance of the Chorale is reflected in the tenure of its members—some have been with the group for 30 years.

 The Chorale maintains a Facebook Page, and a Twitter page.
 Be sure to like us on Facebook; you’ll find pictures of the Chorale and information about past and current concerts.
 Visit our Listening page to hear selections from past concerts and go to our new You Tube channel to see our latest concerts.
 After hearing these recordings, you’ll want to come to one of our concerts!
 You may even be inspired to come sing with us!

 The Chorale has been blessed with many wonderful Artistic Directors over the years.
 Here’s a list of just a few of them.